-Now that may seem pretty lofty: INFOhio's quality digital content available to all teachers, students, and parents in Ohio - no matter the socio-economic status, location, or sub group data - can have an impact on student learning.
+Now that may seem pretty lofty: INFOhio's quality digital content available to all teachers, students, and parents in Ohio—no matter the socioeconomic status, location, or sub-group data—can have an impact on student learning.
 And that impact can help improve the way our future citizens interact, communicate, create, and lead.
-But before we get too carried away, I want bring us back down to earth and ground our "why" - improving student learning - into two simple steps that can be made by educators using our tools and resources.
+But before we get too carried away, I want to bring us back down to earth and ground our "why"—improving student learning—into two simple steps that educators can make using our tools and resources.
 The two steps are in the image below:

-Step Two: Go to ISearch which is now available on the INFOhio home page.
-This search tool finds the resources you need to support your instruction and improve student learning.
-Results will come from almost all of our databases - World Book Encyclopedia, EBSCO, BookFlix, and more.
-It also brings results from your school library and the Digital Video Collection, providing you with a variety of content in a variety of media formats to challenge and engage students.
+Step Two: Go to ISearch to find digital texts, videos, images, and more that you can print or upload to your learning management system for student use.
+Results will come from nearly all of INFOhio's content providers—World Book, EBSCO, Scholastic, and more.
+It also returns results from your school library and the Digital Video Collection, providing you with a variety of content in a variety of media formats to challenge and engage students.